TokisanGames/Terrain3D/doc/docs/instancer.md

 ### 4. Paint On The Ground

 Paint instances on the terrain.
-You can remove instances of the selected mesh by holding CTRL while painting.
+You can remove instances of the selected mesh by holding <kbd>Ctrl</kbd> while painting.

-Press CTRL+ALT to remove mesh instances of any type.
+Press <kbd>Ctrl + Shift + LMB</kbd> to remove mesh instances of any type.

+See [User Interface](user_interface.md) for additional keys.

 ## Limitations